claresudbery/clare-wiki-ably/pages/coding/tools/flutter/firebase-security-rules.md

   - click Generate new private key
   - Take the generated json file and rename it `serviceAccountKey.json`
   - Put it somewhere secure - NOT in your repo
-  - There's a snippet of code provided in Firebase console which should be equivalent to the relevant below
+  - There's a snippet of code provided in Firebase console which should be equivalent to the relevant bit below
 - Replaced this...

 ```js